kubernetes/contributor-site/content/en/events/2023/kcscn/registration.md

 weight: 2
 ---

-Registration is open to all members of one of the [Kubernetes orgs] or developer that is planning to contirbute to Kubernetes.
+Registration is open to all members of one of the [Kubernetes orgs].

 If you are not yet a member, but active within the project, please consider joining!
 The process of joining is straight forward.
 See our [org membership]